 It is really important to teach children the importance of brushing and there are some great toothbrushes available now that really do promote good oral hygiene to children.

-However there are some old fashioned sand timers that can work really well as they are engaging.
+Sand timers that can work really well as they are engaging.
 View on Amazon a range of options, and see if it encourages your child to brush for the correct amount of time.

 Got a question?